alzuvdl/rsaid/README.md

 > Although rare, it can happen that someone’s birth date does not correspond with their ID number.

-The next digit `S` indicates a person's gender or sex.
+The next digit `S` indicates a person's gender/sex.
 Females have a number of `0 to 4`, while males have `5 to 9`.

 `{950624} {5} NNNCAZ`